hashicorp/consul-telemetry-collector/README.md

 +    enabled: true
 ```

-Now apply your new configuration using the upgrade command
+Now, apply your new configuration using the upgrade command:

 ```bash
 consul-k8s upgrade -f values.yaml
 ```

 #### Service Intentions
-Next ensure that we authorize communication with the consul-telemetry-collector so that we start receiving envoy metrics.
+Lastly, ensure that we authorize communication with the Consul Telemetry Collector to start receiving envoy metrics.

-You'll need to create a `ServiceIntention` to allow that communication.
+You need to create a `ServiceIntention` to allow that communication:
 ```bash
 cat <<EOF | kubectl apply --filename -
 apiVersion: consul.hashicorp.com/v1alpha1